hoanvu/vnnews/README.md

-# vnnews
+# vnnews - A Python package for crawling news from Vietnam websites
-A Python package for crawling news from Vietnam news site.
-Currently working on VNExpress.
-Keep updating!
+The package is currently maintaining APIs for crawling VNExpress.
+Documentation will be updated here until I find a better place.